CLOSED FOR THE SEASON • Information may be outdated. Add this

 In the Withoutabox Cover Letter Section, please indicate if you have sent the required elements via email to email@example.com (please write the film title in the subject line of the e-mail) or if these elements are available in your Withoutabox online Press Kit (free and easy to use!).

-You MUST be a DCIFF Alumni (meaning that your film had been accepted and screened at a previous DC Independent Film Festival) in order to qualify for the No Entry Fee for regular submission for all DCIFF Alumni.
-Please email the year your film screened and the title to email@example.com.
-All films that do not qualify will have the fee waiver immediately REVOKED and will have the balance due reflected on the DCIFF Withoutabox entry form.
+You MUST be a DCIFF Alum (meaning that your film had been accepted and screened at a previous DC Independent Film Festival) in order to qualify for the No Entry Fee for Earlybird submission and the discounted fee for regular submission for all DCIFF Alumni.
+Please email the year your film screened and the title to firstname.lastname@example.org, otherwise your film will not be put into consideration and reviewed.

 TERMS AND CONDITIONS